VladimirMarkelov/clui/README.md

 The current version is 0.5 and it has a lot of breaking changes comparing to previous one.
 Please see details in [changelog](./changelog).

 ## The list of available controls
-* View (Main control container - with maximize, window order and other window features)
+* Window (Main control container - with maximize, window order and other window features)
 * Label (Horizontal and Vertical with basic color control tags)
 * Button (Simple push button control)
 * EditField (One line text edit control with basic clipboard control)